ilyasergey/YSC4231/_sources/week-11-races.rst.txt

-However, if the threads are racing over a memory location that is not synchronised (i.e., it is not implemented by means of ``AtomicInteger`` or a similar class, or isn't protected by a lock), it almost certain indicates a bug in the implementation.
+However, if the threads are racing over a memory location that is not synchronised (i.e., it is not implemented by means of ``AtomicInteger`` or a similar class, or isn't protected by a lock), it almost certainly indicates a bug in the implementation.
 For instance, consider the examples in the lectures, in which a counter has been inconsistently incremented due to the missing locks.
 This situation is commonly referred to as a `data race`